seanbell/opensurfaces-segmentation-ui/README.md

 The html for the segmentation tool is pieced together from a series of templates in `example_project/segmentation/templates` by the Django template processor.
-I kept them separate for modularity, but you can always convert them to a static version by viewing the demo (at `localhost:8000`) and then saving the html source as a static html file.
+I kept them separate for modularity, but you can always convert them to a static version by viewing the demo source (in Chrome, visit `view-source:localhost:8000`) and then saving the html source as a static html file.

 The javascript for the tool is compiled from coffeescript files by `django-compressor` and accessed by the user at a url of the form